jwueller/canvas-long-shadow/README.md

 # Known Issues

-The Node.js dependency `node-canvas` [currently has issues](https://github.com/Automattic/node-canvas/issues/487) with multiple `require()` calls from different modules.
-Please use the exposed `CanvasLongShadow#Canvas` reference in the meantime.
+The Node.js canvas implementation `node-canvas` [currently has issues](https://github.com/Automattic/node-canvas/issues/487) with multiple `require()` calls from different modules.
+You will get a `TypeError: Image or Canvas expected` inside the library.
+Please use the exposed `CanvasLongShadow#Canvas` reference in the meantime when interacting with `canvas-long-shadow`:

+    var canvas = new CanvasLongShadow.Canvas(width, height);
+    var ctx = canvas.getContext('2d');